More Blog & Articles

 Troubleshooting & Pro Tips

 Rust in a stock tank?
 Never place tablets directly on metal—always use a floater.
-Sand and seal minor rust spots with marine-grade epoxy.
+Sand and seal minor rust spots with marine-grade epoxy or place liner on tank.

 Leaks?
 Apply flex seal or pond liner to seams; always start with a level base.